google/WebFundamentals/src/content/en/updates/2018/08/embind.md

 To compile this file, we can use the same setup (or, if you want, the same Docker image) as in the [previous article](/web/updates/2018/03/emscripting-a-c-library).
-To make use of embind, we just have to make sure we use the `--bind` flag:
+To use embind, we add the `--bind` flag:

     $ emcc --bind -O3 add.cpp

-Now all that's left to do is whipping up an HTML file that loads our freshly created wasm module:
+Now all that's left is whipping up an HTML file that loads our freshly created wasm module:

     <script src="/a.out.js"></script>